 Early Childhood Fine Arts introduces our youngest learners (Pre-K through grade 1) to the wonderful world of the arts.
 During these formative years, children learn to feel comfortable expressing themselves creatively in music, art, and theatre.
-Creative art helps children become divergent thinkers and build fine motor skills.
-Theatrical play helps develop self-esteem and empathy towards others.
+Through creative art, children become divergent thinkers and build fine motor skills.
+Theatrical play develops self-esteem and empathy towards others.
 Curriculum highlights include painting, color study, self-portraits, rhythm instruments, creative movement, iPads, and the Early Childhood Winter Concert.

 Students experience music through practice and performance.
-Children develop a strong foundation in both concepts and skills as they study the elements of music and apply their skills through singing, dancing, and playing a variety of Orff and percussion instruments.
+Children will develop a strong foundation in both concepts and skills as they study the elements of music and apply their skills through singing, dancing, and playing a variety of Orff and percussion instruments.
 Other music highlights include keyboarding, recorders, ukelele/guitar, solfege vocal techniques, music theory, and the grades 2-5 Winter Concert.

 Theatre for grades 2-5 challenges students across the performance, literary, and technical elements of theatre.
 Collaborative curricular projects allow children to learn classroom material in a creative forum.
 These projects include the grade 2 poetry party, the grade 3 Greek mythology play, the student-written grade 4 theatre play/workshop, and the grade 5 immigration simulation.
 Other grades 2-5 theatre highlights include public speaking, social and cultural dance, theatre lighting and technology, puppets, play-writing, and the Grade 5 Showcase.